datarefuge/workflow/checking.md

 # Checkers

+## What do Checkers do?
+Checkers inspect a harvested dataset and make sure that it is complete.
+The main question the checkers need to answer is "will the bag make sense to a scientist"?

-- Getting set up as a Checker
+## Getting set up as a Checker
   - Apply to become a Checker
     - By asking your DataRescue guide or by filling out [this form](https://docs.google.com/a/temple.edu/forms/d/e/1FAIpQLSfh9YIFnDrc-Cuc0hTd-U37J3D8xw8K7VXmzWkPs6Y5Q0wfVg/viewform)
     - Skills recommended: in general, Checkers need to have an in-depth understanding of harvesting goals and potential content variations for datasets.